 A reliable financial management is one of the key cornerstones of a successful business.
 Over the years automatization and digitalization in modern accounting has evolved rapidly.
 Especially in Scandinavian and Baltic countries, automatic sending of sales invoices as e-invoices, digitisation of purchase invoices and cheques, merging of the Internet Bank and accounting program, automatic sending of data from business programs (e.g. e-shops) to the accounting program are only a few examples to bring.

 As we are not alone on this planet main global trends also influence the field of accounting:

-Increasing regulation and rapid changes in legislation.
-The overall trend is clearly towards an increase in different demands – money laundering policies, terrorist financing prevention, GDPR rules, etc. In every aspect, a modern accountant needs to stay up to date with local laws and regulations in order to advise the client in the best possible way.
+Increasing regulation and rapid changes in legislations.
+The overall trend is clearly towards an increase in different demands – money laundering policies, terrorist financing prevention, GDPR rules ect.
+In every aspect a modern accountant needs to stay up to date with local laws and regulations in order to advise the client in the best possible way.

 IT trends.
-Every day new and modern programs appear on the market that helps to automate accountancy.
-But different programs require learning, understanding, and capability to integrate with other programs.
+Every day new and modern programs appear on the market that help to automate accountancy.
+But different programs require learning, understanding and capability of integration with other programs.
 Also, security requirements tend to tighten all the time.
 Therefore clearly IT trends form a lot the field of accountancy further and further.

 Outsourcing accounting services is a modern trend

 As the field of accountancy is evolving rapidly, we see more and more companies reconsidering their accountancy by outsourcing the services rather than keeping an inhouse person.
 As the field of accountancy is moving more and more towards automatization, many companies face a question do we need to hire besides accountants also IT support.
 The person in the financial department, who is responsible for combining different programs and checking the identity of data.
 This person must be able to set IT tasks, to check if the data is transferred from one program to another, to be capable of checking the correspondence of the numbers, etc.